jackd1801/jackd1801.github.io/content/projects/website.md

 - Improve general appearance - look at some different fonts
 - Optimise photo loading for photos page
 - Fix icon background
+- Change branding of website to focus on it being personal - move serious writing to substack as primary method of distribution
+- Create a link tree or google doc that let's people choose which one they want to engage with
+- Maybe do Chelsea colours for personal website - think that would be nice